petmar0/SPLOTV2/Tutorial.md

 #SPLOT V2: The Sound Pressure Level Observing Transponder V2
 ##Introduction
-In many situations, it becomes worthwhile to be able to transmit data back from a field location in near-realtime.
+In many situations, it becomes worthwhile to be able to transmit environmental data back from a field location in near-realtime.
 To that end, satellite-enabled systems are very useful in conveying data back from the field very quickly.
+In this case, this will be done with sound data and attendant environmental parameters.
 ###System Overview

 The SPLOT is comprised of four subsystems: